 Activities and athletics complete an education

-The Athletics Department is headquartered in the contemporary Anderson Sports and Health Center, which features 73,000 square feet for indoor play, including a six-lane swimming pool, an indoor track, an aerobics room, a newly expanded fitness center, and more.
-All of our playing fields are on campus, including the Anderson Outdoor Athletic Complex.
+The Athletics Department is headquartered in the contemporary Anderson Sports and Health Center, which features 73,000 square feet of space for indoor play, including a six-lane swimming pool, an indoor track, an aerobics room, a newly expanded fitness center, and more.
+All our playing fields are on campus, including the Anderson Outdoor Athletic Complex.
 The new Metz Field House and Tambur Baseball Field are also in the complex.
 A wide range of intramural sports are available all year long.

 Visit us to learn more!